 Here are some quick and easy steps for freezing your corn:

 - Wash the ears of corn and remove any remaining silk.

 - Blanch (or boil) the corn in boiling water for about 6 minutes.

-- After blanching, take a pair of tongs and place the corn in ice water (using a pair of tongs to protect your hands) to slightly cool them off, just until they’re cool enough to handle.
+- Place the corn in ice water (using a pair of tongs to protect your hands) to slightly cool them off, just until they’re cool enough to handle.

-TIP: To cut the corn off the cob, you can put them in the center of a Bundt pan.
+- Editor’s Tip: To cut the corn off the cob, you can put them in the center of a Bundt pan.
 This will hold them as you cut off the corn and it will fall right into the pan.
 Or a simple board with nails pounded through (about 5″ apart) can hold the cob steady while you cut.

 - Now, simply scoop the kernels you just cut off into freezer bags.

 - You can put 1 1/2 to 2 cups in a bag, depending on how big you want your portion sizes to be when you eat them.
 When the bags are flattened to about 1/2 – 1 inch thick, you can stack them nicely in your freezer to make the best use of freezer space.

 More Tips on the Freezing Process

 - 11 1/2 dozen large ears of corn should give you about 58 cups of corn to freeze.